macrocosm-os/finetuning/docs/miner.md

 Miners will need enough disk space to store their model as they work on.
 Each uploaded model (As of Jun 15th, 2024) may not be more than 15 GB.
 It is recommended to have at least 50 GB of disk space.

 Miners will need enough processing power to train their model.
-The device the model is trained on is recommended to be a large GPU with atleast 48 GB of VRAM.
+The device the model is trained on is recommended to be a large GPU with at least 48 GB of VRAM.
 To be competitive you will likely need clusters of GPUs.

 # Getting started